LinioIT/rabbitmq-http-relay/README.md

 - If the expiration is not provided, then DefaultTTL from the config file is used
 ```

-*insertHttpRequest*
+*insertHttpRequest:*
-Please review the source code for more information on inserting an http request message: insertHttpRequest/main.go
+Please review the source code (insertHttpRequest/main.go) for more information on inserting http request messages.
 ```
 Usage: insertHttpRequest --url=URL [OPTION]